Find Grad Schools

 11 Yearly Graduations

 Binghamton University comes in at #18 on our list of the most popular colleges offering master's degrees in community organization.
 Roughly 18,100 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,070 per year, while in-state graduate students, on average, pay $11,310 per year.
-The community organization program at Binghamton University awarded 11 master's degrees during the 2020-2021 school year.
-About 82% of this group were women, and 45% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 11 people received their master's degree in community organization from Binghamton University.
+About 63% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 #19